briansimiyuj/doctor-appointment-app/README.md

 The Doctor Statistics component displays doctor statistics, ratings, reviews, and performance indicators.

   1. Create a DoctorStats component and mount it on Home page if the user is a doctor.
-  2. Wrap the component's children with DoctorStatsContext.Provider
+  2. Wrap the component's children with DoctorStatsContext.Provider.

+      a.
+Create a StatsGrid component and mount it on DoctorStats component.
+      b.
+Create a StatCard component and mount it on StatsGrid component.
+The cards will display today's appointments, total appointments, completed appointments, and overall rating.

 ### Top Doctors Component